dhmunro/dudley/README.md

 Dudley is a data description language which has roughly the same scope as HDF5 or PDB metadata, plus some features of XDR.
 Dudley code is a human readable UTF-8 text file or stream (using any newline convention) that describes the layout of binary data in a file - exactly where in the file each data array is written.
-Python and C libraries are provided.
+Pure Python and C libraries are provided.
 Dudley features:

   * Very simple data model consists of multidimensional arrays and containers that are either groups of named members or lists of